La5te2/ChessAI/Melano.md

 Preprocessing follows each PGN game from its standard initial position or from its `FEN` header.
 For every parseable SAN move, it records the state immediately before the move as $s$, the played move as $a^*$ and the action index $i^*=i_M(a^*)$.

-With `--has-cmt 1`, preprocessing reads signed pawn-unit evaluations such as `+0.60`, `-.25` and `+0.60/12`.
-The optional suffix after `/` is accepted but does not affect the target.
-Each comment evaluates the state reached after the move to which the comment is attached.
-The comment on the preceding move therefore supplies the Value target for the current pre-move state.
+Preprocessing can derive Value targets either from numerical PGN comments or from the final game result.
+When comments provide the targets, signed pawn-unit evaluations such as `+0.60`, `-.25` and `+0.60/12` are accepted.
+The optional suffix after `/` does not affect the target.
+Each comment evaluates the state reached after its associated move, so the comment on the preceding move supplies the Value target for the current pre-move state.

 Let $c_W$ be the parsed White-perspective score and let $c_{\mathrm{stm}}$ be the same score from the perspective of the side to move: